-‘Teen Mom’ Kailyn Lowry Finally Ready To Reveal Baby Daddy No 3?
+‘Teen Mom’ Star Kailyn Lowry Finally Ready To Reveal Baby Daddy No. 3?
 Everything We Know

 A post shared by Kailyn Lowry (@kaillowry) on

 This past week, Lowry took to social media to share a few ultrasound photos of the new baby.
-“I can’t wait to meet you,” she captioned the images.

 While Lowry is clearly excited for the birth, In Touch Weekly reports that she isn’t rushing to confirm the identity of the father.
 A source told the outlet that Lowry is waiting for the right time to make the big reveal and is not ready to let everyone know – at least not yet.